smartdevicelink/sdl_core_guides/docs/Getting Started Part 2/index.md

 ## Connecting HMI to SDL

-WebSocket is the primary means of communicating with the SDL component from the vehicle.
+WebSocket is the primary means of communicating with the SDL Core component from the vehicle.
 In a basic example, an HTML5 HMI would use a native WebSocket library to communicate with SDL Core.

 The HMI Adapter must: